enrondata/enrondata/README.md

 EnronData.org is a project to collect information on the Enron data sets released by the [Federal Energy Regulatory Commission (FERC)](http://www.ferc.gov/).

+Please go to [https://enrondata.readthedocs.org](https://enrondata.readthedocs.org) to view the contents of this site.

 This repo covers documentation for the project.

  [docs-readthedocs-svg]: https://img.shields.io/badge/docs-readthedocs-blue.svg